 CBSE Class 6 Science Notes Chapter 11 Light, Shadows and Reflection

-Light is a form of energy which helps us in seeing objects.
+Light is a form of energy that helps us in seeing objects.
 When light falls on an object, some of the light gets reflected.
-The reflected light comes to our eyes and we are able to see an object.
+The reflected light reaches our eyes and therefore, we can see the object.

 The different topics covered in CBSE Class 6 Science Chapter 11 are tabulated below: